resilient-tech/razorpayx-integration/README.md

 - Pre-built templates for workflows and notifications
 - Configurable to cater to diverse business processes

+**📝 Note:** This integration is designed for **domestic transactions within India 🇮🇳**.
+Foreign currency transactions are not supported.

 ## 📈 Why Use This Integration?

 - <em>Save Time</em>: Eliminate manual bank transactions from **Net Banking** portals